The New Generation of Female Food Bloggers

 She taught in various schools for several years.
 However, as her growing child needed her time, she quit her job and chose to be a stay at home mom.
 She started freelance online content development work that paved her way to blogging.
 Staying at home gave her the luxury of time.
 The foodie Mukulika used this time to slowly develop her passion for baking.
 Her friends and family liked her recipes and baking.
 Furthermore, they encouraged her to start a food blog and mark her entry into the list of Female Food Bloggers.

-Mukulika currently spends a majority of her time to promote her blog and developing recipes.
+Mukulika currently spends the majority of her time to promote her blog and developing recipes.
 Mukulika believes in promoting only tried and tested recipes.
 She also conducts cooking and baking workshops.
 Photography is a crucial aspect of a blog, she took a crash course to better her photography.
 Being an English literature postgraduate, content writing was never a problem for her.

 Intelligent and inquisitive Mukulika is a voracious reader.
 She loves to travel and play badminton.
 Friends call her “Mookle” for her extensive knowledge and she acts as their personal Google when they need any input on food or travel.